eNMS-automation/eNMS/docs/services/default_services.rst

       - ``negative_logic`` Simply reverses the pass/fail decision if checked.
 This is useful in the following situations:  Run a netmiko command to check active alarm status.
 If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
 Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
       - ``delete_spaces_before_matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
 This is particularly helpful for multi-line content matches.
       - ``driver`` Which Netmiko file transfer driver to use when connecting to the device
-      - ``getters`` Napalm getters (standard retrieval APIs) are documented here: <a class="reference external" href="https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix">https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix</a>
+      - ``getters`` Napalm getters (standard retrieval APIs) are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix)
-      - ``optional_args`` Napalm supports a number of optional arguments that are documented here: <a class="reference external" href="https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments">https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments</a>
+      - ``optional_args`` Napalm supports a number of optional arguments that are documented here: (https://napalm.readthedocs.io/en/latest/support/index.html#optional-arguments)

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `content_match` input field of its configuration form.